zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Install/wabbalistinstall.md

 1. Open the Wabbajack.exe you placed in C:\Wabbajack, and wait for it to open.
 Click the left-most button in the main center area labeled **"Browse Mod Lists"**

 2. Check the **"Show Unofficial Lists"** checkbox at the top of the window.
-Then, search for "Zediious" in the search box.
-Hover over the filtered **"The Phoenix Flavor - Zediious Sprinkles"** mod list, and click the Download button.
+Then, search "Aurbaesence", or some amount of the modpack name, in the search box.
+Hover over the filtered **"Aurbaesence"** mod list, and click the Download button.
 After that has completed, click the Play button that has replaced the Download button.

-3. In the following window, set the Installation Location to C:\tpfzs (or wherever you created that directory).
+3. In the following window, set the Installation Location to C:\Aurbaesence (or wherever you created that directory).
 The download location does not need to be set manually unless you have drive space limitations.
 Downloading to a separate folder is fine (for example, on a HDD), but as before it is recommended that the actual install be placed on a SSD. **Important!:** Do not install the modlist to your Skyrim SE installation folder OR the folder that Wabbajack.exe is in.
 Seriously, this is VERY important.
 If you are at all confused by this, PLEASE reach out on our Discord!

 4. Click Run.